 Image description: SplitBase's Testing Trifecta methodology

-This quantitative research reveals what the problem is.
+This quantitative research reveals the problem.

 Qualitative research reveals the root cause of problem areas on your site.
 Here, brands conduct audience research to identify the desires and pain points affecting conversion.